 The payment brackets only apply to medicines subsidised by Iceland Health (generally or due to a medicine certificate).

-If the use of medication is within the recommended maximum dose, co-payment is provided according to the drug co-payment system, but if the use exceeds the maximum dose, co-payment is not provided for the excess dose.
-When medications are dispensed from pharmacies, the co-payment is calculated based on the individual's status in the drug co-payment system and on previous invoices that have been submitted to Iceland Health.
-For each dispensing, invoices (medication withdrawals) from the past three months are reviewed.
-When total use during the period exceeds the maximum dose, co-payment is discontinued and the individual pays out of pocket for the excess dose.
-Medication use that serves as the basis for assessing whether the maximum dose has been reached during the period starts being counted from January 1, 2026.
-From April 1, 2026, co-payment will cease for any portion exceeding the recommended maximum dose.
+If the use of medicines is in accordance with the recommended maximum dose, co-payment is obtained according to the co-payment system for medicines, but if the use exceeds the maximum dose, co-payment is not received for the dose that is in excess.
+When medicines are dispensed from pharmacies, the co-payment is calculated based on the individual's status in the co-payment system for medicines and on previous invoices that have been sent to the Iceland Health.
+At each dispensing, invoices (medicine withdrawals) are viewed three months back in time.
+When the total use during the period exceeds the maximum dose, the co-payment is cancelled and the individual pays for the excess dose.
+Drug use, which is the basis for assessing whether the maximum dose has been reached during the period, starts to be calculated from 1 January 2026.
+As of April 1, 2026, co-payment in the part that exceeds the recommended maximum dose will cease.

 Health insurance receives daily information on payments made by individuals in pharmacies.
 If an individual has paid too much for medicine or if his/her entitlement status has changed during the 12-month period, the payment status is automatically recalculated once a week.